rheadkaul/SinusSegment/README.md

 Please note that the Name of your files put in to XX_train and XX_test should be same.
 For example: If you have a CT scan named E1.nii in CT_train, have to also name Segmentation volume E1.nii in Mask_train.

-Parameters: contains the parameter of network.
+Default_parameters: contains the parameter of network.
 Seg_prediction: will save the result of prediction from network.

 ## Files: